Ball Man Sentenced For Growing/Selling Marijuana

 "This defendant’s drug production and distribution operation was a violation of the law,” Finley stated.
 “This illegal activity was uncovered thanks to the help of a concerned citizen and investigators who cared about this community.
 We hope this serves as a deterrent to those who try to profit from illegal drug production.”

-The Louisiana State Police and the Federal Bureau of Investigation Central Louisiana Gang Safe Streets Task Force conducted the investigation.
+The Louisiana State Police and the FBI-Central Louisiana Gang Safe Streets Task Force conducted the investigation.
 Assistant U.S. Attorney Allison D. Bushnell prosecuted the case.